-What actually counts as a citation in ChatGPT, Perplexity, and AI Overviews
+What counts as a citation in AI search

 Three engines, three definitions of "cited."
 Here's how each one names sources, and what that means for the way you measure AI visibility.